Xomega-Net/Xomega.Docs/docs/framework/common-ui/data-objects.md

 ```

 :::caution
-Just like with the data properties, make sure that you add all child objects in the `Initialize` method, so that they'd be available to any data properties that require access to child objects during [their initialization](properties/base#property-initialization).
+Just like with the data properties, make sure that you add all child objects in the `Initialize` method so that they'd be available to any data properties that require access to child objects during [their initialization](properties/base#property-initialization).
 :::

 You can always access a child object by its name using the `GetChildObject` method that returns it as a base `DataObject`.
-To access typed child objects you can declare them as properties, and either initialize them in the `Initialize` method, or have them use the `GetChildObject` method, as follows.
+To access typed child objects you can declare them as properties, and either initialize them in the `Initialize` method or have them use the `GetChildObject` method, as follows.

 ```cs
 public SalesOrderCustomerObject CustomerObject => (SalesOrderCustomerObject)GetChildObject(Customer);